Skip to content Skip to footer

 The Acquisition Machine

 • Instagram-first brand identity: Lifestyle content that positioned the card as a fashion accessory, not a financial instrument.
-Their feed looked more like a streetwear brand than a fintech.

 • College campus blitzes: On-ground activations at tier 1 and tier 2 engineering and MBA colleges.
 Free sign-ups with instant credit limits.
 Zero friction.

-And it worked.
 By late 2021, Slice was adding users faster than most banks could process credit card applications.
 The company was valued at over ₹2,000 crore.
-Investors were falling over themselves.
+But here’s the fatal flaw: every single user was acquired on a product that the company didn’t have full regulatory permission to offer.

 The Pattern